ev2900/Kinesis_Data_Stream_Hot_Shard_Demo/README.md

 # Kinesis Data Stream CloudWatch
-Created a CloudWatch dashboard that will graph the per-shard incoming message count for Kinesis - assuming you have enable enhanced metrics for the Kinesis data stream in question.
+A demo that will intially deploy a Kinesis data stream with 4 shards and sample python scripts run in Cloud9 that purposly send a higher volume of messages to a single shard on Kinesis.
+This sets up a scenario with where a Kinesis data stream has a *hot* shard.
+Subseqently you enable enhanced monitoring on the Kinesis data stream and deploy a CloudWatch dashboard to identify the *hot* shard